Panasonic GX9 vs Sony A7S II

 It is notable that the A7S II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The GX9 lacks such a headphone port.

-Both the GX9 and the A7S II are recent models that are part of the current product line-up.
-The A7S II replaced the earlier Sony A7S, while the GX9 followed on from the Panasonic GX8.
+The GX9 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the A7S II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7S II was succeeded by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Panasonic GX9 and the Sony A7S II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.